stdarg/config-js/README.md

 configuration file, all properties are set constant, preventing changes.
 However, if the file is changed on disk, it is automatically reloaded.

-config.js uses have to validte arguments passed to it.
+config.js uses "have" to validate arguments passed to it.
 If you pass incorrect arguement types, have will throw.
 You should not wrap your calls in try/catch handlers, but test the inputs you are using.
 The logic is, if you are not passing the correct types, it's a bug to fix not a run-time situation to handle.